Praqma/onboarding-as-code/README.md

 * remove file from the directory (currently, test_directory). ***Please do not remove lakrus and admin!***
 * run the script: python main.py -d -p $PWD/test_directory -k < your service accoint key >  -e admin@sysdevprosup.org del

+### Vision for production setup

+In production we won't be using this repo.
+All we need is packaged to a Docker image and we should setup a separate private repo with directory where we will store info about all accounts.

 Examples: